cryptpad/documentation/www/fr/_sources/dev_guide/client/worker.rst.txt

 “Store” commands
 ----------------

-Commands that can be executed by async-store include :
+Commands that can be executed by async-store include:

 -  Initialization